RehanMalek09/Grading/README.md

 Production
 # Student Grades Calculator

-This is a C++ program that calculates the highest, lowest, and average marks of a group of students.
+This is a C++ program that calculates the highest, lowest, and the average marks of a number of students.

-## How to Use
+## How to Use:

 1. Clone the repository to your local machine.
 2. Open a C++ compatible IDE or compiler (e.g., Code::Blocks, Visual Studio, g++, etc.).